rchanou/rchanou.github.io/cost-based-management.md

 CBM is one of the first tools I reach for when starting work on a new app or feature, much like how an artist might sketch an outline before filling in all the details.
 If I had to classify this approach, I would consider it "functionally procedural".

 When writing new code, I use plain structs and plain functions the vast majority of the time.
-If you've read or watched introductory functional programming tutorials, you may have noticed that many of them start by explaining how pure functions are separated from functions with side effects.
+If you've read or watched introductory functional programming tutorials, you may have noticed that many of them start by explaining how to separate pure functions from functions with side effects.
 However, they'll usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then do a monadic bind or some BS like that.

 To which I say: Hold up, let's wind back a bit.
 There's a lot more nuance to functions than just "pure" versus "impure", and I'd like to dig into that.
 Not all side effects are created equal.